naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 # How I managed to run MapReduce Google Cloude Example
 ## And run it on words from Twitter collected by Python script

 As a data scientists, in constant need of computation resources, I started my tour in Google cloud, with the known MapReduce WordCount BigTable DataProc example.
-I found deploying and running this example, took longer then expected.
-So I forked the example to my git, made some small modifications, and wrote few short guides for each step. <br>
+Since I found deploying and running this example, take longer then expected, I forked the example to my git, made some small modifications, and wrote few short guides for each step. <br>
 Example repository:https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/tree/master/java/dataproc-wordcount

 ## Step 1.
 Set up GCP, Open VM and install Java and Python